prehensile/cv/cv.md

 ## *Technologist, developer, interaction designer.*
 ### skype: [prhnsl.henry][21] // me@prehensile.co.uk // [\@prehensile][1]

 In the decade or so that I've been working in digital, I've made websites, games, 3D environments, toys and mobile apps.
-I've experimented with digital storytelling (resulting in a BAFTA nomination), language processing, binaural audio, Twitter bots and edge-cases of computer vision and speech recognition.
+I've experimented with digital storytelling (resulting in a [BAFTA nomination][12]), language processing, binaural audio, Twitter bots and edge-cases of computer vision and speech recognition.
 I've also done a lot of design, concepting and pitching and have lead the odd technical team.
 Way back in the mists of time I trained in video & audio production and I'm fairly handy with a soldering iron.

 I speak semi-frequently about the things that I've made and the things that I've learned by making them; most often at [Dorkbot][2], but also at [This is LDNIA][3] and other events.
-2014 appearances will include [Bees in a Tin][4] and [Hack Circus][5].
+Appearances so far in 2014 have included [Bees in a Tin][4] and [Hack Circus][5].

 I believe that a deep understanding of the affordances provided by available technology inform the best creative work.
 Equally, properly understanding a creative brief allows for its most effective technical implementation.